Munje!: Plot

-Urban comedy, happening during a night in Belgrade.
-Mare (Boris Milivojević), Pop (Sergej Trifunović) and Gojko (Nikola Đuričko) are three friends who grew up together.
-Mare and Pop have always been musicians, while Gojko (who was harassed by them in school and nicknamed 'Sissy') became a "guy in suit", boss of his own club and recording studio.
+The plot of this urban comedy takes place in the 1990s, during a single evening in Belgrade.
+Mare, Pop and Gojko are three friends who grew up together.
+Mare and Pop have always wanted to be musicians, while Gojko, whom the two bullied and gave the nickname "Sisa" (meaning "boob"), became a businessman, the owner of a club and a recording studio.